 - Corrosive-resistant alloys for better uptime and longer life

-Visit SaniClean Strainer’s Web site for more information and an online catalog.
+Visit SaniClean Strainer’s website for more information on the differences between overscreens, filters and strainers.